ManuelRohrauer/inkwell_splash/README.md

 Additional all parameters of standard InkWell can be used as well

 ### Note
-If another parent or child gesture widget (e.g. InkWell, GestureDetector) uses its `onDoubleTap` function, the splash of the InkWellSplash is delayed again.
+If another parent or child gesture widget (e.g. InkWell, GestureDetector) uses its own `onDoubleTap` function, the splash of the InkWellSplash is delayed again.
 This is because, the onTap function of all widgets will then be delayed.